-The District records the investments, including long-term money market funds and mutual funds at June 30, 2021 in the amount of \$76,206 in the Private Purpose Trust Fund which are considered to be Level 1 inputs.
+The District records restricted investments, including long-term money market funds at June 30, 2022, in the amount of \$70,934 in the Private Purpose Trust Fund which are considered to be Level 1 inputs.

 Interest Rate Risk-In accordance with its investment policy, the District manages exposures by limiting investments to low risk type investments governed by New York State statutes.